 Swell, A Waterbiography by Jenny Landreth

 Here is a literary account of the history and struggles of women who swim.
-Until the 1930s, very few women swam at all, however the ‘swimming suffragettes’ took to the water and forged a splash into pools and onto beaches.
-This book explores the author’s own love affair with water and swimming, along with the almost 100 history of woman’s freedom to swim.
+Before the 1930s, very few women swam at all, until the ‘swimming suffragettes’ took to the water and forged a splash into pools and onto beaches.
+This book explores the author’s own love affair with water and swimming, along with the almost 100 year history of woman’s freedom to swim.

 Jenny is also the author of Swimming London, a guide to the city’s best 50 swimming spots.